redjohnzarra/grpc-chunk-parser/readme.md

         }
     },
     {
-        limiter: 6, // Every 6 items received, the function in param 5 `onChunkReceive` will be called.
+        limiter: 6, // Every 6 items received, the callback function in param 3 `onChunkReceive` will be called.
         concatData: false,
         objectPrefix: 'result.aws',
     },